modelyst/pg4j/docs/index.md

 ---

-Pg4j is a package designed to perform etl from a postgres database to a neo4j database.
+pg4j is a package designed to perform etl from a postgres database to a neo4j database.

-1. Very easy to work with
-2. Integration with the PostgreSQL databases.
+pg4j was written to expedite the creation of neo4j graph databases from postgresql databases by leveraging the information stored in the postgresql schema.
+While there does exist a [neo4j-etl](https://neo4j.com/labs/etl-tool/) tool does exist, it is written primarily in java and not open-source.
+In contrast, pg4j was meant to be a fully open-source python package for interacting with postgresql and neo4j databases.

+## pg4j Feautures

+The key features of pg4j:

+1. Automatic mapping of a postgresql schema to nodes, edges in neo4j
+2. Simple customization of the mapping between postgresql and neo4j entities
+3. Utilizes the well-tested [sqlalchemy](https://www.sqlalchemy.org/) package to allow for future interactions with all SQL type databases.
+4. The use of custom SQL for creation of entities in neo4j

-Pg4j was initially developed by [Modelyst](https://www.modelyst.com/).
+pg4j was initially developed by [Modelyst](https://www.modelyst.com/).

-## What is Pg4j?

-## What isn't Pg4j?

-## Getting Pg4j
+## Getting pg4j

 ### Via Pip (Recommended)